stfc/PSyclone/doc/developer_guide/developers.rst

     result = print_hierarchy.visit(psyir_tree)
     print(result)

-As most backends are expected to indent their output based in some way on the PSyIR node hierarchy, the `PSyIRVisitor` provides support for this.
+As most back-ends are expected to indent their output based in some way on the PSyIR node hierarchy, the `PSyIRVisitor` provides support for this.
 The `self._nindent` variable contains the current indentation as a string and the indentation can be increased by increasing the value of the `self._depth` variable.
 The initial depth defaults to 0 and the initial indentation defaults to two spaces.
-These defaults can be changed when creating the backend instance.
+These defaults can be changed when creating the back-end instance.
 For example:

 ::

-    print_hierarchy = PrintHierarchy(depth=2, indent="***")
+    print_hierarchy = PrintHierarchy(initial_indent_depth=2,
+                                     indent_string="***")

-Given the indentation support the `PrintHierarchy` example can be modified to support indenting by writing the following:
+The `PrintHierarchy` example can be modified to support indenting by writing the following:

 ::